BANABAN COMMUNITY RABI

 The 15 December 1995 marked the Fiftieth Anniversary of the Banabans first arrival to their new homeland.
 Due to the Banaban Community’s lack of funds and development programmes, Rabi island still mostly remains undeveloped.
 The potential for Rabi is unlimited with good management and the proper development programmes put in place.

-The current population on Rabi (as at 2019) is approximately 2,500 with various Banaban communities now spread without Fiji, Kiribati, Australia and New Zealand.
+The current population on Rabi (as of 2019) is approximately 2,500 with various Banaban communities now spread without Fiji, Kiribati, Australia and New Zealand.
 Due to mismanagement and mishandling, Rabi is a far cry from those first days when the Banabans first received the original £UK6.5 million ($AUD10 million) settlement.
 One must remember that their Court Case alone, was the longest in history and that their legal advice did not come cheaply, with a legal bill of $2 million.
 They also employed people over the years that they thought would help them.
 The other problem is that the money from the UK court case was not given to them at all but put in trust to provide them with an income on the annual interest payments to administer not only Rabi but also Banaba.

 Up until 1980 the Banaban landowners still received royalty payments for their land holdings back on Banaba and this would see the influx of funds into the community over that period.
-The Banabans never realised the impact the cessation of mining would have on the entire community thinking that the annual interest on $10 million dollars was a lot of money.
+The Banabans never realised the impact the cessation of mining would have on the entire community thinking that the annual interest of $10 million dollars was a lot of money.
 They had no knowledge of inflation rates, the rising costs of just maintaining two communities in remote regions of the Pacific which are located more than 2,000 miles apart.

 At the time the Fiji government believed that the Banabans on Rabi had plenty of money, especially with respect to some of the poverty seen in Fiji itself.
 But as one of the past Banaban Administrators said, "The people have no idea where their money comes from.
 They just think it’s an endless pit".
 The Banabans themselves said that they only wished they had known the value of money when Albert Ellis had first arrived.
 Unfortunately, money had never been part of a Banaban’s culture and they have learned the hard way, how to handle their monetary affairs in such a cut-throat business world.